optimagic-dev/optimagic/docs/source/development/eep-01-pytrees.rst

 or params DataFrames both as inputs and outputs and is backwards compatible with everything that is supported already.

-Howeverer, similar to JAX, not everything that is supported will also be a good idea.
+However, similar to JAX, not everything that is supported will also be a good idea.
 Predicting where a pandas Object is preserved and where it will be replaced by an array might be hard for very nested pytrees.
 However, these rules are mainly defined to avoid hard limitations that have to be checked and documented.
 Users will learn to avoid too